-Existing wells used for monitoring groundwater quality in the Basin include public water supply wells and monitoring wells from DWR, CDFW, and SWRCB, which are shown in Figure 1.4.
+Existing wells used for monitoring groundwater quality in the Basin include public water supply wells and monitoring wells from DWR, CDFW, and SWRCB, which are shown in Figure 1.5.
 However, wells in these existing networks do not cover the entire Basin.
 Areas of the Basin with no representative wells, such as Sam's Neck and the middle of the Basin, are data gaps.
 However, historic and current land use (natural vegetation, some irrigated forage) does not pose significant known risks for groundwater contamination.
-Existing wells in those areas can be added to the net work if well information such as the well depth and well screen dimensions are also known.
-Well logging or a camera inspection, where a camera is lowered into the well, may be used to obtain logging or a camera inspection, where a camera is unknown well construction information.
+Existing wells in those areas can be added to the network if well information such as the well depth and well screen dimensions are also known.
+Well logging or a camera inspection, where a camera is lowered into the well, may be used to obtain unknown well construction information.

-The initial groundwater quality well network relies primarily on existing programs that are located 392 within and near the semi-urban areas of the Basin.
-Initially, the groundwater quality monitoring 393 network is based on wells that are regularly sampled as part of existing monitoring programs for 394 the constituents for which SMCs are set: arsenic, nitrate, and specific conductivity (Table 1.3).
-395 Data from these existing programs are not representative of groundwater guality associated with 396 agricultural irrigation, or stock watering (the basin has no or insignificant groundwater discharge to 397 streams).
-The locations of the existing wells in the proposed well network are shown in Figure 1.4, 398 with details in Table 1.3.
+The initial groundwater quality well network relies primarily on existing programs that are located within and near the semi-urban areas of the Basin.
+Initially, the groundwater quality monitoring network is based on wells that are regularly sampled as part of existing monitoring programs for the constituents for which SMCs are set: arsenic, nitrate, and specific conductivity (Table 1.3).
+Data from these existing programs are not representative of groundwater quality associated with agricultural irrigation, or stock watering (the basin has no or insignificant groundwater discharge to streams).
+The locations of the existing wells in the proposed well network are shown in Figure 1.5, with details in Table 1.3.
 Initial monitoring schedules are shown in Table 1.3.
-399